 Our first “room” reveal of 2021!
 We’d been hanging our clothes on garment racks for over a year ever since moving the wall in our bedroom when we first moved in and this past fall we worked with the same builder who did our kitchen and mudroom renovations to build out a custom closet.
 As much as it made me crazy to have our clothes on garment racks and shoes all over the floor for a year, living in the space for over a year gave us a really good idea of our exact needs and allowed me to get super specific when mapping out the best plan for the space.
 Sharing a bunch of photos and a few tips for building out a custom closet that we learned along the way below!

 There’s currently a cased opening between our bedroom and our closet and then a door opposite the cased opening that leads to our bathroom.
 This is the view to the left of the doorway where you’ll see my clothes, bags, and shoes.
-We wanted the closet to feel more like original built-ins as opposed to the more modern, modular shelving units that are so popular (and definitely practical!) today, so I literally counted and measured every pair of shoes Will and I own to make sure we were maximizing storage to fit our particular needs.
-If you’re building out a closet in a home you intend to live in for some time, I highly recommend taking a personal inventory and basing your closet design around your individual needs vs. a generic online recommendation!
+We wanted the closet to feel more like original built-ins as opposed to the more modern, modular shelving units that are so popular (and definitely budget-friendly/practical!) today, so I literally counted and measured every pair of shoes Will and I own to make sure we were maximizing storage to fit our particular needs and still allowing for floor space in the center since there are two doors to contend with.
+If you’re building out a closet in a home you intend to live in for some time, I highly recommend taking a personal inventory and basing your walk in closet design around your individual needs vs. a generic online recommendation!

 Based on the more casual clothing I wear every day, I wanted to maximize drawer space and shelving for bags and shoes vs. hanging space for dresses and tops.
 Again these were my personal preferences and yours could be the exact opposite, so it’s important to do your own counting and measuring!
 These acrylic closet rods can easily be cut down to size and hung with closet rod brackets for an easy upgrade to traditional wooden closet rods.
 We did the same detail in our son’s nursery and it’s an inexpensive change that elevates the inside of any closet!